High-level summary of the AI Act

 preferences, interests, reliability, behaviour, location or movement.

-• Providers that believe their AI system, which fails under Annex III, is not high-risk, must document such an
+• Providers whose AI system falls under the use cases in Annex III but believes it is not high-risk must document such an

 assessment before placing it on the market or putting it into service.